 “We definitely want every single person to walk out of here excited and sharing that with other people, and that ensures business,” said Flint Crepe Company Manager Brad Burk.
 “If you can excite people about your business – get them talking about it – people are going to come back.”

-Water is an integral part of keeping people coming back to restaurant businesses, whether it’s using it to cook or simply serving it to customers.
+Water is an integral part of keeping people coming back to restaurants, whether it’s using it to cook or simply serving it to customers.
 But what happens to restaurants when water sources become contaminated with lead, as is the case with the water crisis in Flint, Michigan?
 It turns out that some of the restaurants in Flint weren’t all that affected.
-Others, though, were, and one iconic establishment is about to close its doors.
+However, others were, and one iconic establishment is about to close its doors.